Trivernis/spigot-chunkmaster/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Logfile**
+Please add a logfile as either a file attachment or a link to something like pastebin.
+For crashes please also add the crashlog file.

 **Server (please complete the following information):**
  - OS: [e.g. Ubuntu 20]
  - Specs [e.g. Intel Xeon E5-2680, 8GB Ram]